Back to BlogSocial Media

 • Target: 300–600 KB per photo

-This size/quality combo looks good on phones, uploads fast even on 4G, and almost never gets ruined by platform compression.
-I use it for Instagram, Facebook, WhatsApp, Twitter/X, LinkedIn, email… everything except professional printing.
+This combo looks great on phones, uploads fast on 4G, and almost never gets ruined by platform re-compression.
+I use it for Instagram, Facebook, WhatsApp, X, LinkedIn, and email everything except professional printing.

 Instagram

-They re-compress everything anyway.
-If you give them a giant file they just make it worse.
-I resize to 1080 px on the long edge and compress to ~80%.
-Uploads are 5–10× faster and the result usually looks better.
+They re-compress everything.
+Giving them a giant file makes it worse, not better.
+I resize to 1080px on the long edge, compress to ~80%.
+Uploads are 5–10× faster and usually look better.

-Pro move: Turn on "Upload at highest quality" in Settings → Account → Data usage (only do it on Wi-Fi).
+Pro move: Enable "Upload at highest quality" in Settings → Account → Data usage.
+Do it on Wi-Fi only.

 WhatsApp

-2. Full quality: Send as Document (paperclip → Document).
+2. Full quality: send as Document (paperclip → Document).
 No compression at all.
-Family always asks me how the vacation photos are so clear 😄
+Family always asks how vacation photos are so clear. 😄

 Facebook / Messenger